scottleechua/scottleechua.github.io/_posts/2023-09-12-versioning-comic-scripts-using-fountain-and-github.md

 <img class="img-fluid rounded" src="{{ site.baseurl }}/assets/img/comic-script-diff.png" alt="Screenshot of the diff file for K1 dot fountain.
 The commit message reads major draft K4, minor updates K1, K2, K3.
 Below the commit message, it says, showing 4 changed files, with 218 additions and 205 deletions.
 Below that, it shows the details of the changes in the file.">

-Your collaborators can also view the latest PDFs by going to the [GitHub website](https://github.com/) or by pulling the latest changes to their local repo.
+Your collaborators can also view the latest PDFs by viewing the repo on GitHub, or by pulling the latest changes to their local repo.

 ### Contribute
-This walkthrough last worked for me in May 2022.
-If you spot errors, vulnerabilities, or potential improvements, please do [open a pull request](https://google.com) on this blog post!
+This walkthrough last worked for me in September 2023.
+If you spot errors, vulnerabilities, or potential improvements, please do [open a pull request](https://github.com/scottleechua/scottleechua.github.io/blob/source/_posts/2023-09-12-versioning-comic-scripts-using-fountain-and-github.md) on this blog post!

-### Acknowledgements
+## Changelog

+- **2023-09-12**: Update `fountain_to_pdf.yml` to automatically find and convert all Fountain files in the repo.
+Thanks to [Steven Jay Cohen](https://stevenjaycohen.com/) for the feature request!

+- **2022-05-25**: Initial post.
 This tutorial owes a deep debt of gratitude to Piotr Jamr&oacute;z and the rest of the [<i>&#8217;afterwriting</i>](https://afterwriting.com/) team.
 (So do I!)

 ---
 #### Footnotes